BaptisteHiggs/WorkflowAnalysis/Doors/Doors.md

 The door needs not only to be able to be used by the general public, but also needs to be able to be used by those with disabilities.
 The following regulations ensure that doors abide by these standards ([link to the official document, pg.
 56-66](https://threedimensionallandscapejournal.files.wordpress.com/2014/03/1428-1-2009a1.pdf)):

-*Note: Most of these points will require you to [know what type of door you're putting in already](#doorType)
+*Note: Some of these points will require you to [know what type of door you're putting in already](#doorType)

 - Luminance contrast ***what is this***